Indications and Usage

 Hypertension: NSAIDs, including SPRIX, can lead to new onset or worsening of preexisting hypertension.
 Patients taking some antihypertensive medications may have impaired response to these therapies when taking NSAIDs.
 Monitor blood pressure.

 Heart Failure and Edema: Avoid use of SPRIX in patients with severe heart failure unless benefits are expected to outweigh risk of worsening heart failure.
+If SPRIX is used in patients with severe heart failure, monitor patients for signs of worsening heart failure.

 Anaphylactic Reactions: Seek emergency help if an anaphylactic reaction occurs.